 Points 20-16 15-11 10-6 5-1 Available Accomplished Commendable Developing Needs Improvement Overall Impact The content and delivery blend seamlessly to craft an exceptional, professional caliber experience.
 The content and delivery work to offer a commendable presentation.
+The presentation is commendable for its effort and on-topic content.
+Delivery and content would benefit from guided practice.
 The presentation requires significantly more work.